deepaksidhu/DSCI522-2020-g22/CODE_OF_CONDUCT.md

 Other conduct that is inappropriate for a professional audience including people of many different backgrounds Community members asked to stop any inappropriate behavior are expected to comply immediately.

+## Consequences
+Group members that violate this Code of Conduct may be removed from the group.

+## Incident Reporting
+If someone violates the Code of Conduct, it can be reported to Heid Ye at hye@students.ubc.ca.
+This email will not be publically visible.

 ## Attributions
 This Code of Conduct was adapted from the Python Software Foundation Code of Conduct.